Skip to content

 • Who do I want to help or inspire?

-You don’t have to niche down to one tiny thing forever — but having a clear direction helps the right readers find you faster.
+You don’t need to niche down to something tiny — but having a clear direction helps the right readers find you faster.

 the image featuring a laptop on the table, displaying the google homepage to showcase a domain is important one of the food blog guides